sitevision/envision/packages/envision-docs/src/pages/components/image-slider.md

 the image slider to the next or previous item.
 Automatic genereted buttons can be prevented by using attribute `data-buttons="false"`.

-The `data-image-slider="cycle"` attribute is used to start the imageslider animation at page load. `data-image-slider` attribute will initiate a image slider with no automatic.
+The `data-image-slider="cycle"` attribute is used to start the imageSlider animation at page load. `data-image-slider` attribute will initiate a image slider with no automatic.

 ### Via data attributes

-Use data attributes to control the imageslider. `data-move` accepts the values `prev` or `next`, which alters the imageslide position relative to its current position.
-You can use `data-move-to` to pass a slide index to the imageslider `data-move-to="1"`, which shifts the position to a particular index beginning with `0`.
+Use data attributes to control the imageSlider. `data-move` accepts the values `prev` or `next`, which alters the imageslide position relative to its current position.
+You can use `data-move-to` to pass a slide index to the imageSlider `data-move-to="1"`, which shifts the position to a particular index beginning with `0`.

 ### Via JavaScript